AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_amc_discover_resolved_ids"
 >title="Resolved IDs"
->abstract="The number of IDs Amazon’s Identity Resolution was able to resolve using your audience data."
+>abstract="The number of IDs Amazon's Identity Resolution was able to resolve using your audience data."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_amc_discover_overlapping_ad_exposed_ids"
 >title="Overlapping ad exposed IDs"
->abstract="This represents the number of ‘Resolved IDs’ from the uploaded audience that have also been exposed to an ad via Amazon Ads."
+>abstract="This represents the number of 'Resolved IDs' from the uploaded audience that have also been exposed to an ad via Amazon Ads."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_amc_discover_overlap_percentage"
 >title="Overlap %"
->abstract="The proportion of ‘Resolved IDs’ that have been exposed to an ad via Amazon Ads."
+>abstract="The proportion of 'Resolved IDs' that have been exposed to an ad via Amazon Ads."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_amc_discover_amazon_breakdown"
 >title="Breakdown by Amazon ad product"
->abstract="Breakdown of ‘Overlapping ad exposed IDs’ reached by either Amazon Ads Sponsored Product and/or Amazon Ads DSP."
+>abstract="Breakdown of 'Overlapping ad exposed IDs' reached by either Amazon Ads Sponsored Product and/or Amazon Ads DSP."

 In the **[!UICONTROL Discover]** section, you can compare your AMC audience to all consumers reached by your Amazon Ads.
 You can also view Amazon targeting segments that your audience has the highest overlaps with, considering only DSP impressions (these segments can only be targeted in the DSP).